Wednesday, November 02, 2011

 Who is the most famous person you have ever met?

-Once I was working background as a fake prostitute on the movie "Fighting" for a week starring Terrance Howard and Channing Tatum.
-Terrance Howard would always hit on all the fake prostitute girls in between bouts of crying and looking really high.
-One night, when I was wearing a particularly low-cut costume, he came up to me and asked me what my nationality was.
+Once I was working background as a fake prostitute on the movie "Fighting" for a week starring Oscar nominee Terrance Howard.
+Oscar nominee Terrance Howard would always hit on all the fake prostitute girls in between bouts of crying and looking really high.
+One night, he came up to me and asked me what my nationality was.
 I replied, "half-Japanese, how about you?" and he said "I'm Terry" and then told me that I would have to give him my phone number if he rolled snake eyes over the poker table.
-He then magically rolled a snake eyes .
+He then magically rolled a snake eyes over the poker table .
 I gave him my number.
-He called me while I was on the shuttle back to Chinatown and asked me to come over for sex.
+He then called me while I was on the shuttle back to Chinatown and asked me to come over for sex.
 When I said "I'm not like that", he said "hey I was just playin' girl" and told me to call him when I got home.
 I did.
 He didn't pick up.
 We never spoke again.
+I hope he reads this because he made me feel kind of special.

 What would you be if you couldn't be a writer?